Base

 print : A -> () print(a)

-Prints any value a
+Prints any value a by calling to_pretty() on it and

-outputting the result to stdout
+outputting the result to stdout.

 // outputs hello print("hello") // outputs { foo = "hi", bar => true } print({ foo = "hi", bar => true }) // outputs [37.8] print([37.8])